What Is The Difference Between Psychology And Psychiatry?

 What Do Psychologists Do?

-- Cognitive behavioral therapy, or CBT, is a form of psychotherapy that helps change the way patients behave by helping them change their thought patterns.
+- Cognitive-behavioral therapy, or CBT, is a form of psychotherapy that helps change the way patients behave by helping them change their thought patterns.

-- Cognitive analytic therapy, or CAT, helps clients figure out what may have caused their current mental health problems such as overly controlling parents or neglect.
+- Cognitive analytic therapy, or CAT, helps clients figure out what may have caused their current mental health problems, such as overly controlling parents or neglect.

 What Is A Psychiatrist?

 Like psychologists, psychiatrists sometimes specialize in one mental health issue or group.
 For example, some may only treat children and adolescents, while others treat mainly elderly patients.
 Some psychiatrists focus on an illness like addiction or family therapy.
-Others may be specially trained in working with those who have brain injuries or diseases, so they must know more about how the brain works.
+Others may be specially trained in working with brain injuries or diseases, so they must know more about how the brain works.

 What Do Psychiatrists Do?